 Vegan Lemon Bars

 These fresh lemon bars are easy to make and full of protein, the perfect nutritious “dessert for breakfast”.
 The crust is a plant-based buttery shortbread, the the creamy top is a tangy citrus delight.
 And unlike many vegan lemon bar recipes, this one does NOT use tofu.
 A tofu-free recipe.

 And the plant-based nutrition panel of both the crust and filling are full of protein, fiber, magnesium, iron, potassium, and more!

-The Ingredients in These Healthy Squares
+Ingredients in These Lemon Bars

-What is baobab?
 It is a great addition to recipes because it is incredibly high in vitamin C and it actually has a strong citrus-flavor even though it is a root, not a fruit.
 Hey, that rhymes, haha.

-How to Make These Healthy Lemon Squares?
+How to Make Healthy Lemon Squares?

 I had to make them three times to get it right.
 (And we’ve made it dozens of times since!)

-Just don’t add too much turmeric.
+Also, just don’t add too much turmeric.
 I did that first time, and I needed sunglasses to take them out of the refrigerator, haha!

 And, if I haven’t convinced you yet to try them, how does no-bake sound to you?
 Yep, to me too!
 I hope you enjoy my creamy lemon squares!